orb-lang/espalier/doc/md/peg/node.md

 This performs the removal and parental healing, while doing nothing for the removed Node other than setting it up to be used as a graft\.

-We tag it `unready` as an aid, just in case it ends up where it shouldn't\.s
+We tag it `unready` as an aid, just in case it ends up where it shouldn't\.

 ```lua